 Preparation for award closeout begins three months prior to the end date of the award.
 This is done to allow for the accurate forecasting of pending allowable expenses not yet allocated to the award, and to allow for any adjustment to financial entries that need to be made.
-Ninety days before the end of a given award, SPA will send the PI and the LRA a 90-Day Notice with information regarding the award closeout.
-If upon receipt of this notice the PI determines that the project is not complete and a no-cost extension is needed, a No-Cost Extension request should be submitted to ORA as soon as possible.
+Ninety days before the end of a given award, Post-Award will send the PI and the LRA a 90-Day Notice with information regarding the award closeout.
+If upon receipt of this notice the PI determines that the project is not complete and a no-cost extension is needed, a No-Cost Extension request should be submitted to Pre-Award as soon as possible.

-For assistance with closeout actions contact your SPA Post Award Financial Specialist.
+For assistance with closeout actions contact your Post Award Financial Specialist.
 A closeout meeting is offered upon request.

 Over-expenditures (cost overruns) occur when cumulative expenses exceed the amount awarded by the sponsor.